BDC Hamburger Icon

 Workplace safety

 Speaking of keeping people safe, workplace safety is another reason why many employers choose to continue drug testing job candidates and employees.
-Drugs of any sort can cause workplace safety issues, and marijuana alone can have side effects like lightheadedness, dizziness, drowsiness and fatigue.
+Drugs of any sort can cause workplace safety issues and marijuana alone can have side effects like lightheadedness, dizziness, drowsiness and fatigue.
 More serious side effects can include disorientation and even hallucinations.
-Since weed impairs judgment, attention and coordination, a staffer working in certain conditions while high could be a safety risk for other employees and your customers, which is definitely something you want to prevent.
+Since weed impairs judgment, attention and coordination, a staffer working in certain conditions while high could be a safety risk for other employees and your customers, which is something you want to prevent.

 This is especially relevant for employees in specific industries or roles.
 For example, a graphic designer might not cause injury to others if they light up a joint while working on their computer remotely.
 However, a high employee operating heavy machinery can cause serious harm to themselves and others while working under the influence.
 By the same token, is it any wonder fleet safety compliance involves screening for controlled substances and alcohol use?
 You wouldn’t want an employee to get behind the wheel of a company vehicle after smoking up.